YoussefNour1/SimpleBlog/README.md

-ر# 📝 SimpleBlog - A Dynamic Blog Platform with Real-time Notifications
+# 📝 SimpleBlog - A Dynamic Blog Platform with Real-time Notifications

 SimpleBlog has evolved beyond a basic content-sharing site into a feature-rich, interactive, and modern web application.
 It's a complete content management system built from the ground up, featuring a powerful role-based user system, a dynamic user interface, and a sophisticated real-time notification system powered by SignalR.